pierreglaser/jupyter-slurm-setup-instructions/instructions.md

 ```

 Optionally, I recommend that login shells always activate your conda "base"
-environment in your base environment by appending these lines to your shell rc file (~/.bashrc in Linux, ~/.bash_profile on MacOS, ~/.profile if none of these files exists):
+environment by appending these lines to your shell rc file (~/.bashrc in Linux, ~/.bash_profile on MacOS, ~/.profile if none of these files exists):

 ```sh
 source $HOME/.local/miniforge/etc/profile.d/conda.sh
 conda activate
 ```

+Systematically activating your base conda environment at startup will make you live in a user/home environment, and should prevent you from messing with system-wide installs.

 # Interactive development using jupyter(lab)